 MCJC Board Meeting

 The MCJC board meets monthly at 5:00 PM, still on ZOOM.
 The May meeting will take place on Tuesday, the 10th.
 If you wish to attend part of the meetings, please contact board member Susan Tubbesing at (707) 962-0565, or firstname.lastname@example.org, and she will respond.

 Newsletter Thank You

-We’re grateful to Kath Disney Nilson and Steve Nilson for preparing the April Megillah for mailing.
-If you volunteer for a future folding, stamping, and mailing project (hint, hint), you can do it at your kitchen table, or another spot of your choosing, in about two hours.
-Go ahead, take on this mitzvah and you’ll feel a real sense of accomplishment and virtue.
-Please contact Sarah at 962-0565 or firstname.lastname@example.org
+We are very grateful to Rhoda Teplow for preparing the April Megillah for mailing.
+We appreciate her cheerful readiness!
+If you volunteer for a future folding, stamping, and mailing project, you can do it in about two very fun and productive hours.
+Such a mitzvah!
+Please contact Sarah Nathe at 962-0565 or email@example.com

 The MCJC Megillah is available in a format suitable for online viewing.
 The format will adapt itself to any screen size, including smartphones.
 It is posted on the MCJC website on the newsletter page https://www.mcjc.org/newsletter.